 A tall, brazen silhouette stood in proximity.
 Platinum Blond hair.
-Cold grey eyes.
+Bored grey eyes.
 Dark protruding brows coupled with square shoulders gave him a tight, masculine expression of confidence, often attracting more admirers than he could handle.
 Right now however, Scorpius Malfoy had no admirers and that expression was slowly waning into an irritable grimace.

 He abhorred arbitrary events such as dances, which, as it seemed, were only held to humiliate Fourth Year boys such as himself.
 He had been shot in the eye by an ice cube (stupid house elf), sent his date crying back to her dorm, conned out of his entire allowance by Albus in poker, and was currently being approached by that annoying Rose Weasley.

 “I haven’t seen Albus.
 Go away.”

 Over the years they had been at odds with each other.
 Scorpius could admit it was mostly his fault—he had an inexplicable tendency to say something revolting and offensive whenever he opened his mouth around her, but then again, she never did anything but inflame the issue.

 “Merlin,” She gave an aggravated groan.
 “That’s not what I was going to ask—”

 “That’s what you usually ask,” he said accusingly.
 “And I’m telling you that he didn’t do it this time.
 I was there! ”

 It wasn’t his fault she had gotten unfairly better-looking over the years, or that he had the communication skills of a troll.
 It wasn’t his fault he pelleted her with gobstones every Valentine’s Day and inadvertently sent her to the hospital wing.
 He couldn’t control what his body did—damn it, he was fifteen!

-“Calm down you prick.
+“Calm down you git.
 I just came to tell that you were looking nice tonight, for a change.”